-The activity of anion exchange operating from the band 3 appears in a marked manner in the oxygenation state of the erythrocyte, as shown in Fig.1, where it is represented as the kinetics of flux measured in the human red blood cells at several oxygen pressures.
-Averages of rate constant values determined for the sulfate influx in the oxygenated erythrocytes (HOS, high-oxygenation state, about 90 % saturation) and deoxygenated ones (LOS, low-oxygenation state, about 15 % saturation) indicate a remarkable increase of flux when the red blood cell passes from LOS to HOS state (rate constant from 0.005 to 0.012 min-1).

-In order to exclude the contribution of other transport systems influenced by the oxygen pressure, we carried out a set of experiments on red cells pretreated with SITS, a specific inhibitor of band 3 activity.
+The activity of anion exchange operating from band 3 appears in a marked manner in the oxygenation state of erythrocyte (Fig. 1), where it is represented as the kinetics of flux measured in the human red blood cells at several oxygen pressures.
+Averages of rate constant values determined for the sulfate influx in the oxygenated erythrocytes (HOS, high-oxygenation state, about 90 % saturation) and deoxygenated ones (LOS, lowoxygenation state, about 15 % saturation) indicate a remarkable increase of flux when the red blood cell passes from LOS to HOS state (rate constant from 0.005 to 0.012 min-1).
+In order to exclude the contribution of other transport systems influenced by oxygen pressure, we carried out a set of experiments on red cells pretreated with SITS, a specific inhibitor of band 3 activity.
 Under these experimental conditions no sulfate transport was observed.

-Since teleost fish possess band 3 protein copies like that found in human anucleate erythrocytes and nothing is known about the oxygen influence on the antiport $C\Gamma/HCO_3^-$ dynamics; we performed a series of experiments on the kinetics of the anionic flux in the red blood cells of two teleost fish species (northern blue-finned tuna Thunnus thynnus and Atlantic little tuna Euthynnus alletteratus), belonging to the family Scombriae) because nucleated fisherythrocytes different mechanisms of ion transport are highly sensitive to the degree of oxygenation and to the Hb conformation (Motais et al. 1987, Jensen 1990) and that we already know the functional property of the hemoglobins from the two selected species (data not published).
-The results are shown in Fig.2 where it is possible to observe that the rate of sulfate influx inside the rbc is similar in both species under conditions of high oxygen saturation (rate constant 0.242 min-1 for T. thynnus and 0.286 min-1 for E. alletteratus) or of low oxygen saturation (rate constant 0.148 min^{-1} and 0.115 min^{-1} , respectively).
+Since teleost fish possess band 3 protein copies like that found in human anucleate erythrocytes and nothing is known about the oxygen influence on the antiport Cl-/HCO3- dynamics, we performed a series of experiments on the kinetics of the anionic flux in the red blood cells of two teleost fish species (northern bluefinned tuna Thunnus thynnus and Atlantic little tuna Euthynnus alletteratus), belonging to the family Scombriae) because in nucleated fish erythrocytes different mechanisms of ion transport are highly sensitive to the degree of oxygenation and to the Hb conformation (Motais et al. 1987, Jensen 1990) and that we already know the functional property of the hemoglobins from the two selected species (data not published).
+The results are shown in Fig.2 where it is possible to observe that the rate of sulfate influx inside the RBC is similar in both species under conditions of high oxygen saturation (rate constant 0.242 min-1 for T. thynnus and 0.286 min-1 for E. alletteratus) or of low oxygen saturation (rate constant 0.148 min-1 and 0.115 min-1, respectively).
 From a direct comparison with the anion transport kinetics in human red blood cells it should be noted that the anion flux is remarkably higher and that HOS and LOS erythrocyte states, also in this case, influence the band 3 protein activity although in a less marked way.
-In this respect, the results shown in Table 1 in human rbc point to a decrease (approximately 60 %) of anion exchange when the experiments were performed at low oxygen pressure, while in fish red blood cells the passage from the HOS to LOS state brought about a smaller flux reduction (approximately 40 %).
+In this respect, the results shown in Table 1 in human RBC point to a decrease (approximately 60 %) of anion exchange when the experiments were performed at low oxygen pressure, while in fish red blood cells the passage from the HOS to LOS state brought about a smaller flux reduction (approximately 40 %).

 This different influence of oxygen on the band 3 protein functionality could be due to the presence in fish erythrocytes of an Hb partially replaced in the binding pocket with cdb3.
-It would result in the weakness of the Hb-B3 bond which would promote a lower modulation of the oxygen transporter molecule on the band 3 activity and therefore a lower sensibility of it to the oxygen pressure.
-In order to show the effective role of the Hb-cdb3 interaction we carried out experiments on sulfate transport kinetics in chicken erythrocytes, which are known to possess a modified cdb3, lacking the site of glycolytic enzymes (Jay 1983).
-The experiments performed on the sulfate transport in this case did not indicate meaningful differences at the various oxygen saturations (0.07 min-1).
+It would result in the weakness of the Hb-B3 bond which would promote a lower modulation of the oxygen transporter molecule on the band 3 activity and therefore a lower sensitivity to oxygen pressure.

+In order to show the effective role of the Hbcdb3 interaction we carried out experiments on sulfate transport kinetics in chicken erythrocytes, which are known to possess a modified cdb3, lacking the site of glycolytic enzymes (Jay 1983).
+The experiments performed on the sulfate transport in this case did not indicate meaningful differences at the various oxygen saturations (0.07 min^{-1}) .